blanfried/Oso-Tech/content/english/_index.md

       icon1 : "fas fa-infinity"
       content1 : "[Subscribe to This Plan](/plans/)"
-      content2 : "We'll Ask For Additional Information" content3 : "Your Website is Continuously Upgraded and Maintained!"
+      content2 : "We'll Ask For Additional Information" content3 : "We Upgrade and Maintain Your Site!"

   button:
     enable: true